tvt15/CreatorVerse/README.md

 ## Notes

 Describe any challenges encountered while building the app or any additional context you'd like to add.
+I underestimated the time required for the task initially.
+Developing a web application presents significant challenges, particularly when managing multiple concurrent responsibilities.
 ## License

 Copyright [👉🏿 yyyy] [👉🏿 name of copyright owner]